Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series

 Let us rewrite $J[\psi_l]_{\tau_{j_l+1},\tau_{j_l}}$ in the form

-and put it in (\ref{toto1}).
-Then, due to moment properties of stochastic integrals and continuity (as a result uniform continuity) of functions $\psi_l(s)$ ($l=1,\ldots,k$) it is easy to see that the prelimit expression on the right-hand side of (\ref{toto1}) is a sum of the prelimit expression on the right-hand side of (\ref{30.30}) and of the value which tends to zero in the mean-square sense if $N\to\infty.$ Lemma 1 is proven.
+and substitute it into (\ref{toto1}).
+Then, due to the moment properties of stochastic integrals and continuity (which means uniform continuity) of the functions $\psi_l(s)$ ($l=1,\ldots,k$) it is easy to see that the prelimit expression on the right-hand side of (\ref{toto1}) is a sum of the prelimit expression on the right-hand side of (\ref{30.30}) and the value which tends to zero in the mean-square sense if $N\to\infty.$ Lemma 1 is proved.